 - Why it is important to the media: People love food and this is the first of its kind to be held in Singapore.

 - Select a deadline for the pitch: You can keep it up to 2 months, but only if the news isn’t that time-sensitive.

 - Include prominent attendees and exhibitors that would be present at the media event

 - Attach any supporting documents or media, such as the press release about the service

-- Images or videos are a great way to get journalists interested in your email
+- Images or videos are a great way to get journalists and all your other intended invitees interested in your email and media invite

-- Evaluate your pitch to see if you can find the answer to one question, “Is this interesting?”
+- Evaluate your pitch to see if you can find the answer to the most important question, “Is this interesting?”

-This is a simple guide to drafting a media invite.
-Keeping it simple and including the key details about the event is crucial to ensuring the media know the most important details up front.
+Keeping it simple and including the key details about the event is crucial to ensuring the media and the rest of your intended invitees know the most important details upfront.